svuillaume/demo_simulator/README.md

-# 🧪 Attack Simulation Lab
+# 🧪 Welcome to the Attack Simulation Lab

 This demo simulates various types of attacks within your **own VPC environment**.
-It includes Remote Command Execution, Reflected XSS, IP Spoofing, and simulates known bad IP behavior. **For educational and demonstration purposes only.**
+It includes Compromise Host (LW Composite alert), Remote Command Execution, XSS, IP Spoofing, and simulates known bad IP behavior. **This is only for educational and demonstration purposes only.**

 ![image](https://github.com/user-attachments/assets/16d33c34-aa16-4880-8544-c2d1c8d113e6)

+> ⚠️ **IMPORTANT:** All tests must be run within your **own VPC lab environment**.

 ---

 ## 🛠️ Preparations

+### Git Clone the Demo Simulator repo
 git clone https://github.com/svuillaume/demo_simulator

-### 1. Launch Two VMs
+### 1. Launch Two VMs with Public IP assigned
 - **Attacker VM**
 - **Victim VM**

+### 2. Create an AWS ELB
+- **Create a new Target Group and Register Attack VM**

+Note: The above are intended for Lacework to detect these VM "Internet Exposure"

 ---